moveit/moveit2_tutorials/doc/planning_scene/planning_scene_tutorial.rst

 The output should look something like this, though we are using random joint values so some things may be different. ::

- moveit2_tutorials: Test 1: Current state is not in self collision
+ moveit2_tutorials: Test 1: Current state is in self collision
  moveit2_tutorials: Test 2: Current state is not in self collision
  moveit2_tutorials: Test 3: Current state is not in self collision
  moveit2_tutorials: Test 4: Current state is valid